 Two essential volumes to which I continue to turn are John Williams’s English Renaissance Poetry and The Poetry of Meditation by Louis Martz.

-Everything by Li Po and Tu Fu, but especially those poems in a collection called Bright Moon, Perching Bird, translated by Seaton and Cryer.
-Also persuasive is Young's Five Tang Poets.
-The old translations of Arthur Waley may or may not be the most accurate—I can't claim to know the poems in the original—but as with Barnard's Sappho, they are charming, and I believe the spirit of the original remains intact.
+Everything by Li Po and Tu Fu, but especially those poems in a collection called Bright Moon, Perching Bird, translated by James Cryer and Jerome P. Seaton.
+Also persuasive is David Young’s Five Tang Poets.
+The old translations of Arthur Waley may or may not be the most accurate—I can’t claim to know the poems in the original—but as with Barnard’s Sappho, they are charming, and I believe the spirit of the original remains intact.

 A story about my copy of a book I mentioned earlier—Williams’s English Renaissance Poetry.
 It was given to me by one of my teachers, Robert Pinsky, who urged me to read the poems included by Fulke Greville.
 Once I opened the book, I found it had been the copy of Frank Bidart when he was a student.
 Something seems to be getting said here about reading, writing, and how the communion between the two makes possible the continuation of a literary tradition.